einstein8612/DIALS/questions_and_notes.md

 - How do we improve DIALS for our project?
 - Possible ideas:
   - Add more context like time of day, weather etc. -> see comment in paper
+    - Local regions in paper are the same but can be made different
   - Add autonomous vehicles that regulate traffic as well

 - Influence sources = External variables aka cars coming into the traffic section